-All 2,500 incoming PGT students will be offered these online courses.
-Participants will be given the choice of the traditional online course or the new gamified one.
+All 2,500 incoming PGT students were offered these online courses.
+Participants were given the choice of the traditional online course or the new gamified one.

-Working with students we have developed a gasified interface for the course.
+Working with students we have developed a gamified interface for the course.
 More will be published shortly but here is a sneak peak at the interface currently live in production

 Barnacle, R (2005) “Research education ontologies: exploring doctoral becoming” Higher Education Research and Development, 24(2) pp 179-188.Kapp, KM (2012) The gamification of learning and instruction: game-based methods and strategies for training and education.
 John Wiley & Sons.

 Landers, R & Callan, R (2011) “Casual social games as serious games: The psychology of gamification in undergraduate education and employee training” pp 399-424 in Oikonomou, M & Jain, LC (eds) Serious games and edutainment applications.
 Springer, Surrey.